 Diabetes Management: Tips for Lowering Blood Sugar

 When sugar builds up in the bloodstream and the pancreas stops producing enough insulin, a person is diagnosed with diabetes.
 Some of the common symptoms are the constant urge to pee, thirst, losing or gaining weight, tiredness, or numb hands and feet.
-If you are experiencing these symptoms, please visit Dr. Mohamed Nassar MD for diabetes management.
-For more information, call us or schedule an appointment online.
+If you are experiencing these symptoms, please visit Dr. Mohamed Nassar M.D. for diabetes management.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.

 Table of Contents:

 Everyone who lives with diabetes is going to experience hyperglycemia (High blood sugar) at some time.
 There are too many variables beyond a person’s control to prevent this from happening.
 When blood sugar spikes happen, it is necessary to get them back to the normal range as soon as possible.